dtischler95/peptideTransformer/README.md

 - The Idea is to first fine tune the BERT-Transformer for Peptides Tasks with MLM, afterward the model should be use-able for other downstream tasks.
 This Project focuses on the binary classification of toxicity of peptides for Human Blood Cells.

 ### To-Do
-- [ ] Weighted Class labels still needed?
-- [ ] Do i need any special metric for rising the masking percentage of the data collator?
+- [ ] Do I need any special metric for rising the masking percentage of the data collator?
+- [ ] Figure out learning curve metrics!

+### Brainstorming TODO
+- Binary
+- [ ]